bobturneruk/image-processing-onboarding/presentation.md

 - Brings together blurring, thresholding and connected component analysis.
 - Example used is counting colonies of bacteria.

+# Optional Breakout 2

+- What questions would you expect to be asked by learners?
+- How would you answer them?

 # Questions / discussion

 # Thanks again!